connectrpc/connectrpc.com/src/content/docs/docs/dart/generating-code.md

 invoked remotely.
 The schema is a contract between the server and client, and it precisely defines how data is exchanged.

+Connect-Dart supports files written in `proto2`, `proto3` and editions 2023 and 2024.

 The schema comes to life by generating code.
 For the server, an interface is generated, and the engineer can focus on filling the methods with business logic.
 For the client, there really isn't anything more to do — the engineer